e-gleba/kyocera-drivers/readme.md

 ## Overview

-This repository delivers a fully open, reverse-engineered Kyocera PPD and filter solution for Linux printing environments.
+This repository delivers a reverse-engineered Kyocera filter solution for Linux printing environments.
 It includes:

-- Modern C++20/C17 source for `rastertokpsl` (Kyocera raster filter)
+- C++23/C23 entry for reconstructed `rastertokpsl` (Kyocera raster filter)
 - Automated CMake build and install system
-- PPD files, filter binaries, and installation scripts
+- ppd files, filter binaries, and installation scripts in cmake
-- Reverse engineering resources (Ghidra projects, reconstructed code)

 **Supported:**

 - x86_64 Linux
 - CUPS print servers (requires `libcups`/`cups-devel`)

+**limitations**

+possible problems with page type changes (vertical/horizontal), so for full support use proprietary driver with flags order fix.
+Current driver messes the argument order passed to filter, so setting option to install proprietary drivers will install a fixed version.

 ## Supported Models